I believe you must lift weight off your spirit before you can release it from your body.

 Even in the midst of the most trying times, you can always find reasons to praise!

 3. Write a ‘Thank You’ note to all the people on your gratitude list.
-Buy some ‘Thank you’ notes, then write a brief note to person on your life about how much you appreciate them.
+Buy some ‘Thank you’ notes, then write a brief note to a person on your life about how much you appreciate them.

-Wouldn’t it be best to let the people you care about know how much they mean to you while they are still with you?
+Because tomorrow is not promised to you, wouldn’t it be best to let the people you care about know how much they mean to you while they are still with you?

 It doesn’t matter if they thank you in return.
-All you want to do is make sure they know you appreciate them.
+All you want to do is make sure they know you appreciate them!

 If you end up with 10 people on your list and commit to writing 1 note per day, you’d have this done in 10 days.